Kuala Lumpur City Centre: Utility

-District cooling for the entire area is provided by KLCC Cooling, which is situated in Lot 40.
-The cooling was done via gas-powered turbine generator.
+KLCC District Cooling

+KLCC District Cooling is a building that is used to provide district cooling for the KLCC vicinity.
+Situated in Lot 40, it is a 30,000 ton gas-powered turbine-driven chilled water unit providing cool air not only to Petronas Twin Towers and Suria KLCC, but also to Maxis Tower, Menara Exxon Mobil, Kuala Lumpur Convention Centre, and Mandarin Oriental Kuala Lumpur as well as As Syakirin Mosque.
 This district cooling concept is the first implementation in Malaysia.
 The engineer for the District Cooling Center was Flack + Kurtz (currently part of the WSP | Parsons Brinkerhoff Company).
 The plant was renovated and upgraded and activated in 2015.
 The current capacity is approximately 70,000 tons and has 180,000 ton hours of ice storage.

+The building is situated behind As Syakirin Mosque.